awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 **Note**
 If you are using Git with your project, see [Using the EB CLI with Git](eb3-cli-git.md)\.

-1. When the environment update process completes, open your web site with `eb open`:
+1. When the environment update process completes, open your web site with eb open:

    ```
    ~/ebdjango$ eb open